gumstix/yocto-manifest/README.md

 **7. Flash your image:**

 Note that your uSD will have to be at least 2GB large.
-Pop in your micro SD card to your card writer, and find out the location of the block device by running `dmesg`.
-Now you can run the script as following:
+Pop in your micro SD card to your card writer, and find out the location of the block device by running dmesg.

+Be sure to install bmap-tools:

+    $ sudo apt-get install bmap-tools

+Create a bmap file:

+    $ bmaptool create /var/tmp/wic/build/sdimage-gumstix-201506231742-mmcblk.direct > image.bmap

+Flash uSD:

-    $ sudo dd if=/var/tmp/wic/build/sdimage-gumstix-201506231742-mmcblk.direct of=/dev/sdb
+    $ sudo bmaptool copy --bmap image.bmap /var/tmp/wic/build/sdimage-gumstix-201506231742-mmcblk.direct /dev/sdb

-If you get an error due to the size of the image being bigger than the uSD card, adjust the size parameter (`--size`) in the kickstart file.
+Note :

+The "201506231742" will be different.
+It depends on when you create it.

 Hooray you are done!